CrowdedAstronaut/GuessTheFlag/README.md

 ## What I learned <a name="learning"></a>

-This was my first project in SwiftUI, and it tested basic SwiftUI functionality: stacks, buttons, images, alerts, asset catalogs, and more.
+This was my second project in SwiftUI, and it tested basic SwiftUI functionality: stacks, buttons, images, alerts, asset catalogs, and more.
 This exercise also illustrated the efficiency of SwiftUI: the entire application (including the styling) is 94 lines of code!

 ## Author <a name="author"></a>